The Traditional or the Radical Approach? A Living Conundrum

 Zoom link

-This isn’t a class or a practice — it’s a simple, open dialogue on what is already here, before seeking, before effort, before the idea of being separate.
+This isn’t a class or a practice — it’s a simple, open dialogue on what is already here.

 Bring nothing but curiosity.